-Since a law of 2011, and the following implementing decree of 12 June 2013, the use of video conferencing for the CNDA hearings is allowed.88 The applicant will be informed by registered mail and will have 15 days to refuse it; however, the possibility to refuse only applies to those living in mainland France.
+The use of video conferencing for the CNDA hearings is allowed.86 The applicant will be informed by registered mail and will have 15 days to refuse it; however, the possibility to refuse only applies to those living in mainland France.
 In practice, this is only applied to applicants overseas and it replaces mobile court hearings.
-In 2016, 194 video hearings were held in total,89 against 87 in 2015.90
+In 2017, 121 video hearings were held in total,87 compared to 194 in 2016,88 and 87 in 2015.89